Minimally invasive spine surgery: Procedures

+Endoscopic spine surgery employs a camera and specialized instruments inserted through a minimal incision, offering real-time, magnified views of the spine.
+This approach is particularly useful for the removal of herniated disc fragments and for decompression procedures.

 Specific procedures

-There are many spinal procedures that make use of minimally invasive techniques.
-They can involve cutting away tissue (discectomy), fixing adjacent vertebrae to one another (spinal fusion), and replacing bone or other tissue.The main philosophy is least bloods, tissue damage, and keep bone/tissue architecture The name of the procedure often includes the region of the spine that is operated on, including cervical spine, thoracic spine, lumbar spine.
+Many spinal procedures make use of minimally invasive techniques.
+They can involve cutting away tissue (discectomy), fixing adjacent vertebrae to one another (spinal fusion), and replacing bone or other tissue.
+The main philosophy is least bloods, tissue damage, and keep bone/tissue architecture.
+The name of the procedure often includes the region of the spine that is operated on, including cervical spine, thoracic spine, or lumbar spine.
 These procedures include: